blakedownward/blakedownward.github.io/_posts/2024-11-15-Paletteyes-Colour-Palette-Tool.md

 - Wait a moment for Paletteyes to "think" about your request
 - Mix-and-Match colours from the *complementary* palettes (optional)
 - Copy and save your palette to use in your designs

+#### How Does It Work?

+Generating a palette of colours from a natural language prompt can be broken-down to two main processes:
+1) Representing the semantic meaning of the prompt with a vector of embeddings.
+2) Generating a combination of colours that best "fit" the embeddings.

+The first part of this process is handled by a pre-trained sentence transformer ('all-MiniLM-L6-v2') which takes an input of any length and returns a vector of 384 embeddings to represent the semantic context of the input.

+The second part of this process leverages a supervised machine learning network known as a "Multi-Headed Transformer", which can be trained to reduce a vector of 384 embeddings down to just 15 (3 "RGB" values for each of the 5 output colours).
+This training process relies on having a dataset of appropriately labelled palettes so the model can learn the underlying connections between an embedding and a collection of colours.

+#### Alternative approaches

+A Transformer is not the only way we can achieve the second part of this process.
+Simple implementations of a Multi-Layered Perceptron (MLP) or a 1D Convolutional Neural Network (CNN) could be explored for reducing model size and inference time.
+Alternatively, more sophisticated (and complicated) approaches like a Variational Auto-Encoder (VAE) or a Generative Adversarial Network (GAN) might be able to learn more complex semantic mappings when compared to MLPs or CNNs.
+At the end of the day, selecting a Transformer for this task strikes a balance between "ease of implementation" and "quality of output" - making it a great choice for a baseline model and setting initial benchmark results.